alaminhussain42/Data-Science-Projects/Marketing AB Testing/ReadMe.md

 Marketing companies operate in a competitive environment where successful campaigns can drive significant business value.
 However, finding the right strategy requires data-driven decisions.
 A/B testing, a randomized experimentation process, allows businesses to compare different versions of marketing variables (e.g., web pages, banners, etc.) to see which performs better.

 In this scenario, most users were exposed to ads (experimental group), while a smaller control group saw a **Public Service Announcement (PSA)** or nothing in the same space.
-The dataset collected from this experiment aims to analyze user behavior, conversion rates, and attribute the success (if any) to the ad campaigns.
+The dataset collected from this experiment aims to analyze user behavior, and conversion rates, and attribute the success (if any) to the ad campaigns.

 ---